anweshb/anweshb.github.io/_teaching/2022-spring-teaching-1.md

 location: "Greater Noida, India"
 ---

-I conducted lab sessions for 1st year CSE undergraduates, where I was responsible for curating lab questions, grading and holding lab examinations.
+I conducted lab sessions for 1st year CSE undergraduates, where I was responsible for curating lab questions, grading and holding lab examinations for a batch of 30 students.
-I was the first undergraduate TA in our department!a
+I was the first undergraduate TA in our department!

 <!--